 Jack pipes up.
 “If you learn, we’ll put on a recital for my parents for their cocktail hour.”

 “How about a song by your pops?
 Sing something from ‘Westside Story’?”

-It was easy.
-I felt she trusted me.
-Jace took her hands and placed them on the guitar, shaping the chords for her.
+It’s easy.
+I feel she trusts me.
+Jace takes her hands and places them on the guitar, shaping the chords for her.

 “Who is making me do this?”